xcuadrado/api/README.md

 	  ]
 	}

-#### Required Attributes
+#### Required Attributes without Google Shopping

 * The `id` of a product must be an `Integer` or `String`.

 * The `name` is the name of that Product.
 Type `String`.

+* The `categories` Array must be an `Array of Integer` or `Array of String`.
+These category ids must be out of the set of ids of the previously extracted categories.
+That way the product can be associated to it's actual categories.

+* The `price` attribute is of the type `Integer` or `Float`.
+The price includes taxes.

+* The `currency` attribute is of the type `String`.
+The international 3-letter code as defined by the ISO 4217 standard.
+Like "EUR" or "USD".
+Only one currency per product allowed.

+* The `url` attribute is of the type `String`.
+This is the URL of this product in your shopsystem.
+Example: `http://example.com/products/1`

+#### Optional Attributes without Google Shopping

 * The `description` attribute.
 Include only information relevant to the item.
 Describe its most relevant attributes, such as size, material, intended age range, special features, or other technical specs.
 Also include details about the item’s most visual attributes, such as shape, pattern, texture, and design, since we may use this text for finding your item.
 Type `String`.

-* The `categories` Array must be an `Array of Integer` or `Array of String`.
-These category ids must be out of the set of ids of the previously extracted categories.
-That way the product can be associated to it's actual categories.
+* The `colors` attribute is an `Array of String`.
+Each array element represents a color in which this product is available.

+* The `margin` of this product.
+How much does the shop make on every sale?
+  This is useful for us in order to be able to better promote specific products.
+Type `Float`.

+#### Required Attributes with Google Shopping

+* **All Attributes from the "Required Attributes without Google Shopping" section.**

+* The `description` attribute.
+Include only information relevant to the item.
+Describe its most relevant attributes, such as size, material, intended age range, special features, or other technical specs.
+Also include details about the item’s most visual attributes, such as shape, pattern, texture, and design, since we may use this text for finding your item.
+Type `String`.

 * For the `condition` attribute there are only three accepted `String` values: